Be our next music therapy intern.

 - A day-long, on-site, in-person small team interview, including observations and audition

 - Final Interview with Internship Director

-To be considered for an internship, you must submit an application for consideration, which requires two essays and two letters of recommendation.
+To be considered for an internship, you must complete and submit an application for consideration, which includes several brief essays and three letters of recommendation.